 Leah is the Manager of CFEO and is responsible for running the department and managing the activity at Holy Trinity Brompton and around London.
 She oversees the development of new resource materials for churches, and helps to train new volunteer team members and support mentors as they provide invaluable support to those leaving prison and seeking to make a change in their lives.

 Luke joined the CFEO team after having volunteered with chaplaincy in prisons and serving as a CFEO mentor.
 He has a passion for social justice, and for people knowing that they matter, no matter what.

 Luke is a Caseworker for CFEO and is responsible for connecting individuals from prison to a supportive community based in a church.
 He liaises with Chaplaincy, Probation and other support services as well as the individual to provide tailored support, and to walk alongside people reintegrating into the community.

 CFEO Relationships Coordinator

-Karis joined the CFEO team because she strongly believes in the transformative power of a loving church community, and she wants to be a part of making that a reality for those who are the most lost within our society.
+Charlotte joined the CFEO team because she strongly believes in the transformative power of a loving church community, and she wants to be a part of making that a reality for those who are the most lost within our society.

 Lauren became a part of the CFEO team because of her desire to help those that society has forgotten and given up on.
 She has always had a passion for supporting the underdog and helping them thrive.

-Lauren is the Caseworker for CFEO and works alongside our service users to access support in their local community.
+Lauren is a Caseworker for CFEO and works alongside our service users to access support in their local community.
 Often, people have lost self-belief and Lauren loves to see individuals develop confidence and ambition and achieve personal goals, especially with the odds stacked against them.